-We have all had to adapt to new ways of living and interacting over the last 12 months.
-This is significantly changed the relationship between consumers and brands, particularly the marketing messages the latter send.
+We have all had to adapt to new ways of living and interacting over the past 12 months.
+This has significantly changed the relationship between consumers and brands, particularly the marketing messages the latter send.

-Different daily schedules and device uses due to less commuting and many consumers working from home have requested a re-thinking of send times.
-This step has been key to ensure emails are top-of-inbox when subscribers are most likely to engage.
+Different daily schedules, less time spend commuting and working from home has made brands reconsider their go-to email send times.
+This step has been key to ensuring emails are top-of-inbox when subscribers are most likely to engage.

 Will these trends stay or leave with the pandemic?
 Considering how both businesses and employees have adapted to the new working modalities, we believe the recently acquired flexibility will stay and possibly push marketers to offer further support to hybrid homeworkers.

 Already a number of companies, such as Spotify, have announced they will implement Working From Anywhere (WFA) programmes, which will bring consumers to work not only from their home but maybe even on holiday – literally, anywhere.